 Mat said they were proud to feature music from northern suburbs artists and also expanded the operation to sell coffee, breakfast wraps and burgers on weekend mornings.

-To help kick-start the business by securing this live entertainment, The Beach House received a grant through the City's Economic Recovery Funding, which supported local businesses to recover from the financial impacts of COVID-19.
+To help kick-start the business by securing this live entertainment, through the City's Economic Recovery Funding, which supported local businesses to recover from the financial impacts of COVID-19.